-This week we’ll be decorating a home for an interfaith family that celebrates both Christmas and Hanukkah.
-We look forward to showing how our Hanukkah decorations can work cohesively with the families’ existing Christmas décor to add to their festive holiday season.
+The other home we decorated was for an interfaith family that celebrates both Christmas and Hanukkah.
+See how we displayed our Hanukkah decorations to work cohesively with the families’ existing Christmas décor in our post Holiday decorating for an Interfaith Family.

 With Peace, Love, and Light,

 All photos taken by Charlene at www.charpics.net, who not only takes gorgeous room photos but also is a talented Bar/Bat Mitzvah & Wedding photographer.
 If you are in need of a Connecticut photographer, she is the one to contact.

 Comments on this post (1)